nickybell/smpa2152/assignments/assignment2/assignment2.md

-3. Complete the following code to generate a graph showing how the number of monthly home sales changes over the course of the year (we will learn what this code does in a couple of weeks).
-Modify the axes to better fit the data.
+3. Complete the following code to generate a graph showing how the number of monthly home sales changes over the course of the year (we will learn what this code does in a couple of weeks). **You must use the code as it is provided here - notice the class of vector for `month`.** Modify the axes to better fit the data.
 What is the most popular time of year for home sales?
 Why do you think this might be?

     *Hint: This is a univariate graph.*